Inner Child (Fringe): Plot

 A demolition team is about to bring down a building when one worker is drawn to an area not marked on the blueprints.
 Inside the area they find a path to the building's foundation, and in the darkness, a boy (Spencer List).
-The boy is taken to a children's hospital and the Fringe division is contacted.
-The construction workers examined where the boy was found and determined it had been sealed off for seventy years and could not determine how the boy got inside.
+The boy is taken to a children's hospital, and the Fringe division is notified.
+The construction workers who examined the location where the boy was discovered found that it had been sealed off for seventy years and were unable to determine how the boy had entered.
 The boy does not speak, and Walter Bishop (John Noble) explains some of his medical conditions as a result of living underground for several years.
 Olivia Dunham (Anna Torv) seems to be the only person that the boy reacts to, and she helps to coax him to help in his treatment.
 At one point, she encourages him to eat by sharing candy with him, but he only places the yellow pieces in the form of an arrow for her.